Kitura/kitura.dev/en/starter/generator/command_line_tools.md

 Print the generator’s options and usage.

-    -n, --name

-Provide the application name.

 **Interactive prompts**

 The generator prompts you for the following information:

--   The name of the application to create, if you have not provided the application name as an option, as in the following example:
+-   The name of the application to create, if you have not provided the application name as an argument, as in the following example:

         yo swiftserver bookshop